![]() |

 confiscated by the interim government.
 The two final eggs were never delivered

 nor paid for.
-In 1918 the ‘House of Faberge` was nationalised by the
+In 1918 the ‘House of Faberge` was nationalized by the

 Bolsheviks.

-After the nationalisation Carl Faberge` left St. Petersburg
+After the nationalization Carl Faberge` left St. Petersburg

 on the last diplomatic train for Riga, finally the family settled in